Islam Democrats: Separation

 On March 3, 2010, both the Islam Democrats and the new party of former ID councilor Khoulani managed to get enough votes for a seat in the Hague city council.
 The Hague was therefore the only Dutch municipality with two Islamic council factions.
 In September 2013, former PVV councilor Arnoud van Doorn, a convert to Islam, joined Khoulani in his list.

+The Islam Democrats in The Hague municipal council are merging with Denk.
+Both parties state that they largely share the same voter base and ideals.
+With the merger, they aim to combat the fragmentation of the political landscape.
+They also call on other parties, such as NIDA, to join Denk.

 Controversy

 In February 2010, the Islam Democrats made the news after photos of a young family member with pistols appeared on a website of the new party leader Dilaver Delikaya.
 According to Delikaya, these photos should not have been on the internet and he has therefore removed them.

 In early March 2010, on the eve of the elections, the party again became discredited after another candidate ID councilor, Naser Hegiel, knocked a man unconscious over an argument over election leaflets.
 The victim had to be hospitalized with a broken hand, among other things, and subsequently filed a complaint against Islam Democrat Hegiel.